mlpack/ensmallen/doc/optimizers.md

 *An optimizer for [differentiable separable functions](#differentiable-separable-functions).*

 AdamR is a modified version of Adam with warm restarts.
 This allows the optimiser to have a automated decreasing step size without modification.
-AdamR uses the Cyclical Decay decay policy.
+AdamR uses Cyclical Decay as its default decay policy.

 #### Constructors